modxcms/mab-recommendations/proposed/decorated-distributions.md

 ## Goal of Recommendation

-To further solidify the perception of “MODX” as creative freedom by integrating enhancements seamlessly with the MODX&nbsp;Setup&nbsp;experience.
+To further solidify the perception of “MODX” as creative freedom by integrating enhancements seamlessly within the MODX&nbsp;Setup&nbsp;experience.

 ## Relevant Recommendations